leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 ## Background
 - Canada's forests account for 27% of the country's land mass.
 - Forestry is worth $6 billion per annum.
-- Workers carried loads of approximately 17 kg for distances of 16 km per day with an average heart rate (HR) of 60%-75% of maximal heart rate ($HR_{max}$). ([[📕 Reading/Scientific Papers/Cardiovascular and muscular strain during a tree planting season among British Columbia silviculture workers|4]],5,7,9)
+- Workers carried loads of approximately 17 kg for distances of 16 km per day with an average heart rate (HR) of 60%-75% of maximal heart rate ($HR_{max}$). ([[📕 Reading/Scientific Papers/Cardiovascular and muscular strain during a tree planting season among British Columbia silviculture workers|4]],[[📕 Reading/Scientific Papers/Ergonomics of Tree Planting Work Among British Columbia Forest Workers|5]],7,9)

 ## Methods
 The most interesting part of the methods section is the *video-recording & analysis*, and the *data & statistical analyses*.